About Autism Spectrum News

 Following his ten-year ordeal, Ira finally received the treatment that broke the chains of his depression.
 Out of the ashes of his illness, and with the support of many dedicated leaders of the mental health community, he created a small local newsletter dedicated to providing hope through education for people with mental illness and their families.
 Today, Behavioral Health News is the nation’s leading provider of evidence-based community mental health education.

-Inspired by his father’s vision and with his own understanding of the importance of providing community education, David joined his father in 2007 to help launch and is now the publisher of Autism Spectrum News.
+Inspired by his father’s vision and with his own understanding of the importance of providing community education, David joined his father in 2007 to help launch and publish Autism Spectrum News.

 Autism Spectrum News